 Metadata are data about data.
 For example, the piece of data may be an image, while the metadata may include the date of creation or the file size of the image.

-A proof by contradiction is a two-step proof that something is false that is done by:
+A proof by contradiction is a two-step proof that a statement is false, which is done by:

 An undecidable statement might be true or might be false; we don't know which.